 There are those who say that ObamaCare is now the law of the land and we as citizens should accept it and proceed with compliance.
 However, the overt bribery with cloistered deliberations and the failure of Congress to read the bill prior to passage are an affront to every American citizen regardless of political persuasion.
 As we now begin to understand this takeover of one sixth of the private sector economy, we see a fundamental transformation of the relationship between the individual and the federal government.
 The profession of medicine has been politically commandeered to accomplish centralized power in government bureaucrats who now have the potential to intercede in some of life’s most critical and intimate affairs.
 Between the State Exchanges dispersing 61 pages of personal medical and private financial information to five federal agencies, and the IPAB (Independent Payment Advisory Board) which will have life and death rationing capabilities, this law literally allows government intrusion into all aspects of our lives.

 These ideological considerations aside, many promises of ObamaCare have been shown to be false.
 It will not lower healthcare insurance costs which have already risen.
 With full implementation at least 30 million Americans will still be without insurance, many of whom will have had it prior to ObamaCare.
 Access to quality care will actually be diminished with the increased demand for “free” services and additional people forced into Medicaid.
 Furthermore, using Medicare and Medicaid to evaluate how the government handles healthcare insurance, without intervention Medicare will be bankrupt as early as 2020 and Medicaid is paying $0.60 on the dollar for care rendered to its enrollees.
 It is now estimated that ObamaCare will cost $1.7 trillion in the first decade and $1 trillion per year after that.
-With almost $17 trillion in existing federal government debt, the fiscal aspects of ObamaCare, not to mention the regulatory stranglehold on the medical industry, are not feasible and are financially ruinous for our country.
+With almost $19 trillion in existing federal government debt, the fiscal aspects of ObamaCare, not to mention the regulatory stranglehold on the medical industry, are not feasible and are financially ruinous for our country.
 Where do we go from here?

-- Allow individually purchased health insurance and Health Savings Accounts to be tax deductable.
+2. Allow individually purchased health insurance and Health Savings Accounts to be tax deductable.

-- Allow Medicare aged individuals to opt out of Medicare without penalty in return for a defined contribution allowing individual purchase like the rest of the population.
+3. Allow Medicare aged individuals to opt out of Medicare without penalty in return for a defined contribution allowing individual purchase like the rest of the population.
 This will work if the system is reformed to offer competitively priced individually held insurance products.
 Set a time frame for Medicare phase out with Medicaid retained for the indigent of all ages.

-- Medicaid would emerge as the only federal government healthcare program for the truly indigent or disabled.
+4. Medicaid would emerge as the only federal government healthcare program for the truly indigent or disabled.
 It could also serve as stop-gap insurance for those between jobs who could not afford continuation of their insurance, as well as a “rider” for pre-existing disease added to conventional insurance for a specified time period.
 States should receive block grants for Medicaid funding to decrease the perverse incentives to increase enrollment and to promote innovative ways to ensure access to care in cost effective ways.

-- Return to insurance model of shared risk for unanticipated medical or surgical expense related to illness or injury.
+5. Return to insurance model of shared risk for unanticipated medical or surgical expense related to illness or injury.
 The notion that insurance is pre-payment for routine and preventive healthcare cannot be fiscally sustained.
 Pre-tax funded health savings accounts could be used for routine and discretionary healthcare costs.
 Many current insurance payments exceed the cost of routine care and a major medical policy.

-- Encourage states to eliminate insurance coverage mandates for non-essential non-medical coverage (acupuncture, therapeutic massage) to lower costs.
+6. Encourage states to eliminate insurance coverage mandates for non-essential non-medical coverage (acupuncture, therapeutic massage) to lower costs.
 This would allow affordable catastrophic coverage.
 Individuals could then menu

-- Allow purchase and portability across state lines.
+7. Allow purchase and portability across state lines.
 This would increase competition.
 States are the place for innovative healthcare solutions, not one size fits all centralized control.
 Mistakes are also more readily remedied.

-- Each physician should develop his or her own single fee schedule for all patients regardless of their insurance.
+8. Each physician should develop his or her own single fee schedule for all patients regardless of their insurance.
 These fees should reflect services rendered and resources used.
 This could be available through state portals allowing patients to cost compare.
 Transparency would be restored.
 Cost shifting and horrendous administrative costs would be eliminated.
 Contracts between physicians and third parties would be phased out, in concert with the shift to individually held policies.

-- Enact tort reform to reduce the estimated 30% healthcare and drug costs related to fear of bogus litigation.
+10. Enact tort reform to reduce the estimated 30% healthcare and drug costs related to fear of bogus litigation.

-- Allow the cost of charitable care to be a tax deductible item by the physician.
+11. Allow the cost of charitable care to be a tax deductible item by the physician.
 The Medicaid fee schedule could be used with a reasonable limit on yearly deductible amounts.

-Adopted by the Founders of AmericanDoctors4Truth:
+Adopted by the Founders of AmericanDoctors4Truth

-Jane Lindell Hughes, M.D., FACS
+Jane Lindell Hughes, MD, FACS